-Play waveform

-The Sampling configuration dialog Play waveform page holds the list of waves for online output.
+Play waveform The Sampling configuration dialog Play waveform page holds the list of waves for online output.
 You add waves with the Sample menu Offline waveform output dialog and by scripts.
 The dialog settings are used the next time you sample data.

-- Use When checked, 1401 space is reserved for the wave and it can be played. - Key This is a single character or two hexadecimal digit code in the same format as a marker code (see page 4-6) that identifies the wave; no other wave may have the same code nor may you use code 00.
-This code is added to the Keyboard marker channel when you click on a button in the Play waveform control bar. - Label A label of up to 7 characters that is used to label buttons in the Play waveform control bar.
-If you use &, the next letter is underlined on the button and you can use it as a short-cut to the key when the control bar has the input focus. - DACs This field lists the Digital to Analogue Converters to play your waveform out of.
-You can change the list with the DACs control below the list of waves.
+Key This is a checkbox plus a single character or two hexadecimal digit code in the same format as a marker code (see page 4-7) that identifies the wave; no other wave may have the same code nor may you use code 00.
+This code is added to the Keyboard marker channel when you click on a button in the Play waveform control bar.